top of page

 Alcohol: 43%

-In the bottle: Rich and decadent is what I feel right from the start with Shigure 1999; this bottle feels like something lost in time and left to mature into something really special.
-As this opens up, there is a surprising freshness that balances nicely against the syrupy fruits and dried fruit notes that hang around until the dry earthy vapours start to become more pronounced.
-Additionally, you can find some of the typical vanilla, custard and a bit of chocolate to round everything out, overall the anticipation is quite high for this bottle.
+In the bottle: Rich and decadent is what I feel right from the start with Shigure 1999—this bottle feels like something lost in time and left to mature into something really special.
+As it opens up, there is a surprising freshness that balances nicely against the syrupy fruits and dried fruit notes that hang around until the dry earthy vapors start to become more pronounced.
+Additionally, you can find some of the typical vanilla, custard, and a bit of chocolate to round everything out.
+Overall the anticipation is quite high for this bottle.

-On the rocks: Shikina Shuzo is fast becoming one of my favorite Awamori distilleries, Shigure 1999 is a masterpiece that hits every beat you could ask for.
-From the first sip you get a well a balanced freshness, that is a bit punchy and earthy, you can really feel how this has matured over time.
-As the ice melts, the sweeter notes really start to come forward with a bits of custard, vanilla, burnt caramel and dried fruits; reminds me a lot of apricots and dates.
-The finish flows in an out between rich, sweet flavors and dry, earthy tones that in the end, meet in the middle for something really beautiful.
+On the rocks: Shikina Shuzō is fast becoming one of my favorite awamori distilleries.
+Shigure 1999 is a masterpiece that hits every beat you could ask for.
+From the first sip you get a well-balanced freshness that is a bit punchy and earthy—you can really feel how this has matured over time.
+As the ice melts, the sweeter notes really start to come forward with bits of custard, vanilla, burnt caramel, and dried fruits; reminds me a lot of apricots and dates.
+The finish flows in and out between rich, sweet flavors and dry, earthy tones that in the end meet in the middle for something really beautiful.

-Paired with Chocolate: Sticking with the Kaldi 70%, a bit sharp at first due to the intensity of the Awamori; however, once this first wave subsides a bit the chocolate notes come pouring in.
-The finish here is the real standout as the chocolate melds together with the Awamori giving wave after wave of dark chocolate and dried fruit, like raisinets on steroids, maybe one of my favorite pairings.
+Paired with Chocolate: Sticking with the Kaldi 70% dark chocolate.
+A bit sharp at first due to the intensity of the awamori; however, once this first wave subsides a bit the chocolate notes come pouring in.
+The finish here is the real standout as the chocolate melds together with the awamori giving wave after wave of dark chocolate and dried fruit—like raisinets on steroids.
+Maybe one of my favorite pairings.

 Enjoy on-the-rocks, straight or paired with chocolate or dessert